-- B8.5 Where the parking requirements for B8.4 cannot be provided for on-site in accordance with Figure BU, Council may consider alternative off-site arrangements for parking demand, such as providing parking on another site in proximity to the development or providing a courtesy bus for patrons. - B8.6 A reduction in the number of spaces required in accordance with Figure BU may be considered when supported by a TIA in the following circumstances: - Parking has a negative visual impact on heritage; - The current land use has been approved with a parking shortfall and the proposed parking concession does not exceed the current shortfall for the approved use calculated in accordance with Figure BU; - Peak demand between commercial and residential development types is shared; - An upgraded public transit facility, such as a bus stop, is provided in proximity to the site: - Where it can be demonstrated that ancillary uses carried out as part of, or ancillary to a marina do not generate demand for on-site parking, consistent with the relevant rate prescribed in Figure BU. - B8.7 A reduction in the number of spaces required in accordance with Figure BU may be considered for commercial premises on land zoned E1 Local Centre or E2 Commercial Centre when dedicated car sharing service spaces equipped with electric vehicle charging provisions are provided.
+B8.5 Where the parking requirements for B8.4 cannot be provided for onsite in accordance with Figure BU, Council may consider alternative off-site arrangements for parking demand, such as providing parking on another site in proximity to the development.

+- B8.6 A reduction in the number of spaces required in accordance with Figure BU may be considered when supported by a TIA in the following circumstances: - Parking has a negative visual impact on heritage; - The current land use has been approved with a parking shortfall and the proposed parking concession does not exceed the current shortfall for the approved use calculated in accordance with Figure BU; - Peak demand between commercial and residential development types is shared ; - An upgraded public transit facility, such as a bus stop, is provided in proximity to the site; - Where it can be demonstrated that ancillary uses carried out as part of, or ancillary to a marina do not generate demand for on-site parking, consistent with the relevant rate prescribed in Figure BU. - B8.7 A reduction in the number of spaces required in accordance with Figure BU may be considered for commercial premises on land zoned B2 Local Centre or B3 Commercial Core when dedicated car sharing service spaces equipped with electric vehicle charging provisions are provided.
 The maximum reduction is not to exceed: - For development requiring up to 5 spaces no reduction - For development requiring more than 5 and up to 20 spaces 1 space - For development requiring more than 20 spaces 5%